 The Geospatial Commission: location data plays a critical role in addressing the national challenge of providing housing that meets different needs

-Housing and local planning is an opportunity area identified in the UK Geospatial Strategy which was launched last year and this review builds on last year’s release of UPRNs under the Open Government Licence to standardise referencing and sharing of address information about properties and streets across the public sector.
+Housing and local planning is an opportunity area identified in the UK Geospatial Strategy which was launched in 2020 and this review builds on the release of UPRNs under the Open Government Licence to standardise referencing and sharing of address information about properties and streets across the public sector.

 The Geospatial Commission has published a number of resources to support the property sector:

 The Government announced that UPRNs and USRNs (Unique Street Reference Numbers) are to be made available under Open Government Licence.

 UPRNs and USRNs are so important, the Open Standards Board mandated that from 1st July 2020, they must be used as the public sector standard for referencing and sharing property and street information.

 “As the public sector adopts these identifiers, we should see huge changes in the way location data is managed, linked, shared and used – more efficient, less expensive, and altogether more effective."